DPotoyan/Chem324/ch03/note01.md

 This equation connects the spatial evolution of the wave function (through the second derivative with respect to $x$ with its time evolution (through the first derivative with respect to $t$, describing the quantum dynamics of a particle in a potential $V(x)$.

-### Note on Separation of Variables in Scrodinger Equation
+### Note on Separation of Variables in Schrodinger Equation

 - By assuming the wave function can be separated into a product of a spatial part and a time part, $\Psi(x,t) = \psi(x) T(t)$, we can solve for each part independently:
 - The time part $T(t)=e^{-iEt/\hbar}$ yields an oscillatory solution related to the total energy.